 Alright.
 Now that you are pumped let’s have a look at all the options worth investing in.

-What kind of shoes are good for arthritic feet?
+What kind of shoes is good for arthritic feet?

 Medicare-approved Soft and breathable shoes are good for arthritic feet.
 It should be well cushioned and shock absorption features.